 Table 1.
 Food Energy and Relative Sweetness of Various Sugar Alcohols.
 This table compares sucrose sweetness and food energy to various sugar alcohols used in foods for various reasons.

 Why Ross Chocolates Uses Sugar Alcohols

 Our founder, Bob Ross, started searching for sugar-free chocolate in 1997 when he – a devoted chocolate lover – was diagnosed with diabetes.
-Bob spent 2 years developing chocolate recipes because he wasn’t able to find a sugar-free chocolate that tasted close to the flavour and texture or the sugar-sweetened chocolate he had once enjoyed.
-Finally, he settled on a recipe he created using Maltitol as its sweetener and the rest, as they say, is history.
+Bob spent two years developing chocolate recipes because he couldn’t find a sugar-free chocolate that tasted close to the flavour and texture of the sugar-sweetened chocolate he had once enjoyed.
+Finally, he settled on a recipe he created using maltitol as its sweetener and the rest, as they say, is history.

-Today, Ross chocolates continues to use Maltitol recipes to create our original milk, dark, and white chocolates.
-We continue to look for other no sugar added chocolate recipes that use other sugar alcohols as well.
-Our newest products are sweetened with the natural sweetener Stevia and Erythritol.
-We have pursued recipes using Erythritol because Erythritol is the one sugar alcohol that both does not cause blood sugar increases at all (see chart for Glycemic Index) and does not cause the digestive system upsets (gas, bloating, flatulence) that other sugar alcohols sometimes do when eaten in large quantities.
+Today, Ross Chocolates continues to make Bob’s original maltitol chocolate recipes for those devoted to it, but our newest products are sweetened with natural stevia and erythritol.
+We use erythritol because erythritol is the only sugar alcohol that does not cause blood sugar increases at all (see Table 1) and does not cause the digestive system upsets (gas, bloating, flatulence) that other sugar alcohols do when eaten in large quantities.

 European Association of Polyol Producers.
 White Paper.
 Retrieved on July 7, 2017 from http://www.polyols-eu.org/documents/What_are_polyols.pdf